melvey/reveal.js/slides/wealthy-western-web/index.md

 * Keep an eye on ads - They can get *big*

 Note:
-* Progressive web apps are smaler, have wider support and can still be installed like an app with a manifest
+* Progressive web apps are smaller, have wider support and can still be installed like an app with a manifest
 * Service workers can be used to prefetch cache to reduce loading time and to work offline.
 But it is important not to prefetch anything that is not absolutely required
 * Proxy browsers may mean you don't have working javascript - if this is a concern treat javascript as an enhancement
 * Don't require javascript on load